Cornell-MAE-UG/fa25-portfolio-ollieeoil/index.md

 Olivia is a junior from Brooklyn, New York studying mechanical engineering.
 She is interested in designing sustainable systems and using skills in test-analysis to improve ideas.
-Sshe is also involved in Nexus, Cornell Pro-Yos, Chinese Student Association, and works as a fitness monitor at various Cornell gyms.
+She is also involved in Nexus, Cornell Pro-Yos, Chinese Student Association, and works as a fitness monitor at various Cornell gyms.
 During her free time she likes to get coffee/boba and talk with friends in Duffield.